About this Calculator Museum

 calculator ever, in my opinion, is the CASIO

-fx-602p (I'm not including the basic programmable pocket-computers).
+FX-602P (I’m not including the BASIC programmable pocket-computers).

 -

-My most favourite pocket computer has to be the TRS‑80
+My most favourite Pocket Computer has to be the TRS-80

-PC‑2.
-The reason for that is that I spent a great many hours learning about
+spent a great many hours learning about this device and discovering

-this device and discovering how to extend its BASIC command set using my own machine
+how to extend its BASIC command set using my own machine code.
+See

 -